fepatrik/LHNY-AFIS/README.md

-Simple AFIS TypeScript software to help manage the traffic around an uncontrolled airport.
+Simple AFIS TypeScript software to help manage traffic around an uncontrolled airport.

 Use Vercel to deploy online.